CnuUasLab/POKEMON/README.md

 sudo apt-get install python-dev sudo apt-get install python-pip

-The basic setup involves installing pymavlink as a dependency:
-`sudo pip install pymavlink`

 You should be able to install everything from the requirements list run:
-`sudo pip install requirements.txt`
+`sudo pip install -r requirements.txt`

 You also need to update the competition's interoperability competition server repository so that we can use their client tools:
 </br> `git submodule init`